 Putting it all in one big crate vs. two smaller ones, is not always less expensive or more practical.

-However, if it isn't necessary, we say; don't put it all in one.
+You may have some very large items and will need a big crate(s).
+However, IF it isn't necessary, we say; don't put it all in one.

 1. Over sized dimensions = Higher Freight Charges.

-Optimize when able Meaning re-configure your dimensions for better shipping rates.
+Optimize dimensions when able Meaning re-configure your dimensions for better shipping rates.

 A pallet space on a truck, etc. is 48" x 48" (The size of a large, standard-sized pallet).